tiagoirineu/personal_blog/content/post/2022-05-01-day-11-time/index.markdown

-Below, we make the data wider.
+Below, we make the data wider and look in its first rows, so we can have a sense of the data.

 ```r